DARKFU1/Custom_C_Unit_Tests_Framework/README.md

 How to define tests?

-It's simple you have to write TEST(name), where name of test is written without `"`, and cannot contain ONLY symbols, numbers and underscore.
+It's simple! you have to write TEST(name), where name of test is written without `"`, and can contain ONLY symbols, numbers and underscore.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ...